mstrehse/mcp-brain/brain-mcp-description.md

 🚨 MANDATORY: ONLY ASK USING THE MCP ASK TOOL WHENEVER INFORMATION ARE UNCLEAR OR THERE MULTIPLE OPTIONS TO PROCEED!!!

 🚨 MANDATORY: ALWAYS SPLIT THE TASK INTO SMALLER TASKS AND ADD THE TO THE TASK QUEUE.
 SOLVE ONE AFTER THE OTHER!!!
-✅ Use templates when available for proven workflows
-✅ Always complete task queues fully
-✅ Store valuable insights for future reference
-✅ Create templates from successful patterns